FilipFilchev/PythonProjects/README.md

 # Python Programming Language

 Python is an interpreted, high-level, general-purpose programming language.
 It was created by Guido van Rossum and first released in 1991.
-Python's design philosophy emphasizes code readability with its notable use of significant indentation.
-Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.
+The language constructs and object-oriented (OOP) approach aim to help programmers write clear, logical code for small and large-scale projects.

 ## Usage
 Python is used in diverse areas such as: